Collision theory

 Effect of a catalyst on the rate of a reaction

 A catalyst is a substance that increases the rate of a reaction without itself being chemically changed at the end of the reaction.
-Catalysts can be categorised into two groups, namely, homogeneous or heterogeneous.
+Catalysts can be categorised into two groups: homogeneous and heterogeneous.

 A homogeneous catalyst is one that is in the same phase as the reactants, while a heterogeneous catalyst is one that is in a different phase as the reactants.
 Consider the decomposition of aqueous hydrogen peroxide to oxygen: